mbk-dev/okama/README.md

 ## Contributing to okama

 Contributions are *most welcome*.
 Have a look at the [Contribution Guide](https://github.com/mbk-dev/okama/blob/master/CONTRIBUTING.md) for more.
+Feel free to ask questions on [Discussuions](https://github.com/mbk-dev/okama/discussions).
+As contributors and maintainers to this project, you are expected to abide by okama' code of conduct.
+More information can be found at: [Contributor Code of Conduct](https://github.com/mbk-dev/okama/blob/master/CODE_OF_CONDUCT.md)

 ## Communication